- Prayer and Worship

-The Catholic Bishops of the United States continued to speak out against domestic violence in their 2002 statement, When I Call for Help: A Pastoral Response to Domestic Violence Against Women, an updated version of their 1992 statement.
+The Catholic Bishops of the United States affirmed their stance against domestic violence, and their support for victims of domestic violence, in their 2002 statement, When I Call for Help: A Pastoral Response to Domestic Violence Against Women, an updated version of their 1992 statement.
 The statement:

-When I Call for Help Resource Cards.
-These cards, in English and Spanish, list signs of an abusive relationship and include the number for the National Domestic Violence Hotline.
-Ideal for parish pamphlet racks and as a resource to raise a congregation's awareness about domestic abuse.
+When I Call for Help Resource Cards: These cards, available in English and Spanish, list signs of an abusive relationship and include the number of the National Domestic Violence Hotline.
+Ideal for parish pamphlet racks, for placing in parish restrooms, and as a resource to raise a congregation's awareness about domestic abuse.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United